sophiagut/Bosch-Internship-UBC-Students/readme.md

 For thoses are tempted to use a car around Stuttgart there are few things you need to know.
 First of I would say it is worth for many reasons (cheaper than commuting, SPLTr,  travels to black forest/europe/etc., hollidays with other interns, live closer to work, etc.).
 However, Germany has some STRICT ecological restriction regarding diesel cars allowed in certain areas.

 There is an environment restriction for diesel cars.
 Some diesel cars are not allowed to drive in certain zones.
 The fine is 80€.
 This is rather serious as in some areas the air quality is extremely bad.
-The restriction is about the particle emissions (how the engine burns the fuel) so there is nothing we could do.
+The restriction is about the particle emissions (how the engine burns the fuel) so there is nothing we could do about it.

+<b> IMPORTANT NOTE: The restriction is ONLY about diesel cars.
+Gasole cars can drive freely no matter how fuel efficient they are.</b>

 Currently the only diesel cars allowed to drive in Stuttgart/Leonberg are thoses with a EURO-class of 5 or more, however the change from "class 4" to "class 5" is relatively new so there is a transition period (I am currently driving an EURO-class 4 and do not have problems with it).
 For the sake of the environment we'll highly recommand anyone who plans on buying/renting/using a car in this area to follow the environmental norms.